seeker142/seeker142.github.io/_posts/Honzuki/2023-12-09-honzuki_drama10.markdown

 「I'm already looking forward to Myne's next visit.」

-Feeling a bit tipsy, or perhaps a little dizzy, I lightly clinked my cup against Gunther's, who poured more alcohol into the dwindling cup and handed it to me.
+Perhaps the drink was getting to me, as everything felt so unreal.
+Meanwhile, Gunther refilled my dwindling cup and handed it back to me.

 「Cheers, Effa.
 A toast to Myne's return and our gratitude to Vantole.」